sdelisle25/sphinx-ditaa/README.md

 sphinx-ditaa
 ------------

-Simple Ditaa builder for sphinx
+Simple Ditaa builder for sphinx, for python 3.

 ## Installation
 ```shell